 What is Precision Medicine?

 In 2017, CURE made an unprecedented $4.5 million commitment to the Aflac Cancer Center of Children’s Healthcare of Atlanta to launch the Aflac Precision Medicine Program (APMP).
 With this award, the Aflac Cancer Center would become one of only a small handful of pediatric cancer centers nationwide able to offer this cutting-edge treatment approach to children with cancer.
-Maylee’s story shows how important this program has become in only its second year.
+Lauren’s story shows how important this program has become.

 An easy way to understand precision medicine is to think of it as “personalized medicine.”
 Although we know that every child is unique, today’s childhood cancer treatment does not take into account the genetic differences of each child.
 Rather, a child’s cancer is treated according to disease type.
 But often, children with the same type of cancer respond differently to the same treatment.
 A chemotherapy which is effective for some may fail altogether for others because of the genetic differences at play.
 That is where personalized medicine comes in.